medtray/SeqGAN-vs-MLE-vs-PG-BLEU-vs-ScheduleSampling/README.md

 # SeqGAN-PyTorch
-A implementation of SeqGAN in PyTorch, following the implementation in tensorflow.
+A implementation of SeqGAN, MLE, PG-BLEU and Scheduled Sampling in PyTorch

 ## Tested with: